Antsikory Well Project – Madagascar

 The rural village of Antsikory is located in the commune of Antsirabe Nord, about a two hours walk from town, or an hour walk from the main road.
 The village is comprised of roughly 2,200 people, about 600 of them children under 5.
 There is a local primary public school and a local Antsikory Women’s Group.

 Villagers do not have access to public taps or other sources of clean water.
 There is only one well in the village, which is not adequate to serve the needs of the community members who live there.
-Most community members use the local stream to wash clothes and dishes, to bathe and to collect water.
+Most community members use the local stream to wash clothes and dishes, to bathe, and to collect water.
 As the stream is often stagnant and is used for many purposes, it has become polluted with trash and other human waste.
-As a result, many of the children in village of Antsikory suffer from diarrheal diseases and schistosomiasis.
+As a result, many of the children in the village of Antsikory suffer from diarrheal diseases and schistosomiasis.

 This project is to build two wells for public use by the community, and to carry out health education targeted at mothers and children concerning proper hygiene, sanitation and other prevention measures for diarrhea and schistosomiasis.